 12 Issues Per Year

-Central Bank Payments News is not supported by advertising; however we are inviting a limited number of industry players to demonstrate their vested interest in global central bank payments through our Charter Subscriber program.
-More information coming soon.
+Central Bank Payments News is not supported by advertising; however we are inviting a limited number of industry players to demonstrate their vested interest in global central bank payments through our Charter Subscriber Program.

 CBPN’s Charter Subscriber Program offers you benefits above and beyond a standard subscription, including: